KobeW50/ReVanced-Documentation/Reddit-Client-ID-Guide.md

 Install or update [Android System Webview](https://play.google.com/store/apps/details?id=com.google.android.webview).

 > If you can't access Android System Webview normally through Google Play Store, open your device's settings > Apps, and search for Android System Webview.
-Then find the option to view it in Google Play Store.
+Then, find the option to view it in Google Play Store.

 ### 3. Other errors when signing in